systemslab/infra/README.md

 Description
 ===========

-The experiment master orchestrates the installation/deployment and runs experiments using Ansible.
+The experiment master orchestrates installation/deployment and runs experiments using Ansible.
 Nodes install packages using Docker images.
 When launching the experiment master, a Docker images with Ansible is pulled/installed and sets up passwordless login.
 To push the keys the script asks for a password.

 Each system has two roles, for example foo and foo-build.
-The foo-build role pulls the code, builds it, and packages it up for network transfer.
+The foo-build role builds code that is already sitting in a directory*.
 The foo role pushes the code to the remote node and launches, unarchives it, and attaches a container to the code base.
 Then it starts the container and starts the daemons for the service in the container.

+* We don't pull the code because some of the repositories we clone from are private and setting up the keys is a pain.

 Directory Structure
 -------------------